ceph/ceph/doc/radosgw/cloud-sync-module.rst

 cloud providers are ones that are compatible with AWS (S3).

 A user for the remote cloud object store service needs to be configured.
-Sync operations will be done under that speicified user.
+Sync operations will be done under that specified user.
 Since different cloud services impose limits on the number of buckets that each user can create, the source objects and buckets will be mapped into a different (configurable) buckets and objects.
 It is possible to configure different targets to different buckets and bucket prefixes.
 In addition to that, source ACLs will not be preserved.